Dillian Whyte Profile

 "He's a good fighter who has beaten a lot of top guys.
 In the rematch, I will handle business."

 The rematch had been slated for November 21 with Wembley's SSE Arena set to host it until Povetkin tested positive for Covid-19.
+They ended up fighting on March 31, 2021, in Gibraltar.

 The greatest hits: Joshua, Rivas and Parker

-Whyte is now an established PPV star in the UK but he had to do it the hard way in the pro ranks.
+Whyte is now an established pay-per-view star in the UK but he had to do it the hard way in the pro ranks.
 He first came into prominence when being selected as Joshua's opponent in 2015 for the famous Lonsdale belt.

 The build-up was one full of hostility with the pair sharing history in the amateur ranks.
 Whyte won the fight in convincing style.